Reader in Film & Television Studies

 I did my BA in English Literature at Queen Mary’s (or QMW as it was then) and both my MA, (in Culture and Social Change) and PhD (in contemporary film and fiction) at the University of Southampton.
-I’ve joined Warwick from the University of Birmingham where I have been based since 2004 having previously taught at Brunel University.
+I’ve joined Warwick from the University of Birmingham where I was based from 2004 having previously taught at Brunel University.
 In 2016-17, I was the principal investigator on the AHRC funded project ‘Digital Technology and Human Vulnerability: Towards an Ethical Praxis’.
 In 2019-20, I am the principal investigator for the follow-on project 'Life:Moving Onwards: Ethical Praxis and the use of film in the International End of Life Community'.
 I am the director/curator of Screening Rights Film Festival, the Midlands International Festival of Social Justice film and debate, which launched in 2015.

 These centre on the question of the potential of film to affect and even effect personal, social and political change.
 Historically, this meant writing about the power and ethics of representation and spectatorship in relation to, principally, mainstream English language cinema.
-In recent years, these interests have very much turned both outwards and towards film practice and I am, increasingly, engaged in community-based collaborations - with artists, filmmakers and community groups – that create work that explores this potential of film.
+In recent years, these interests have very much turned both outwards and towards film practice and I am, increasingly, engaged in community-based collaborations - with artists, filmmakers and community groups – that create work and events that exploit and explore this potential of film.

-I am involved in two ongoing activities and completing two articles.
-The first set of activities involves developing and delivering various public engagement and impact events related to ‘Digital Technology and Human Vulnerability: Towards an Ethical Praxis’.
-This research centred on the co-creation and then sharing of films by participants from John Taylor Hospice in Erdington.
-The Life:Moving exhibition, of the six films that resulted, is being brought to community groups, end of life professional and the public in the UK and abroad.
+‘Digital Technology and Human Vulnerability: Towards an Ethical Praxis’ centred on the co-creation and then sharing of films by participants from John Taylor Hospice in Erdington.
+The Life:Moving exhibition, of the six films that resulted, has been shared with community groups, end of life professionals and the public in the UK and abroad.
 Follow-on Funding allowed me to share the films with these stakeholders in East Africa and in Australia.
 The films and research are now being turned into two different kinds of resource for their enduring use and application.
-In collaboration with Sharek, a youth advocacy agency in Ramallah Palestine, I have been delivering an intensive ‘smart phone filmmaking’ course with university students in the West Bank in 2016 and 2017.
-The best film that is produced by students is screened during Screening Rights Film Festival.
+In collaboration with Sharek, a youth advocacy agency in Ramallah Palestine, I have delivered intensive ‘smart phone filmmaking’ courses with university students in the West Bank in 2016 and 2017.
+The best film produced by students was screened during Screening Rights Film Festival.
 I am working to repeat this course in the coming years and to use it as a model for courses elsewhere.

 Death and the Moving Image: Ideology, Iconography, and I (Edinburgh: Edinburgh University Press, 2014).
 Winner of the Kraszna Krausz Foundation Best Moving Image Book Prize 2015